 - Cherry Crumble Pie

 - Set oven to 375F.

 - Start by making the crust.
 Pulse the flour and salt a few times in a food processor to combine.
-You can also do this by hand with a whisk.
 Add the cold chunks of butter and shortening to the bowl and pulse about 20 times until the mixture is grainy.

 - Turn the dough out onto a floured surface and bring it together into a ball.
 Add a little more flour if the dough is too wet.
 Cut the ball in half, form two disks, and wrap each one in plastic.
 Refrigerate the dough for 2 hours (or overnight) before rolling it out.

 - Toss the apricot slices with the sugar, cornstarch and lemon juice.

 - Roll out one of the disks for the bottom crust and fit into your pie plate.
 Fill the crust with the apricots.